 “How much does it cost to build a website in Nigeria?”
 It is a question that I’m asked quite often by potential clients.
-I have decided to address it here for the benefit of all.
+I have addressed it here for the benefit of all.

 My simple answer is: it depends.
 Let me explain.